elwin212/music_recogn/README.md

 - `fingerprint`
 - `blob_image`

+### Importing the Database

+To import the database (SQLite) into the app, follow these steps:

+1. Place your `.db` file under the `assets` folder in the project.
+2. Navigate to the database page within the app.
+3. Press the "Import database" button.

-Please note that the database has been removed from this repository due to its size.
+Please note that the actual database has been removed from this repository due to its size.

+Make sure to set up the database correctly for the app to function properly.

 ## How to Use